Five Days Left by Julie Lawson Timmer (344 pages, 9 copies + Audiobook)

 “A beautifully drawn study of what is at risk when you lose control of your own life.
 Unique, gripping, and viscerally moving—this impressive debut novel heralds the arrival of an extremely talented writer.” —Jodi Picoult, New York Times–bestselling author of Leaving Time

-Four Blue Stars in the Window by Barbara Mohrman (9 copies)
+Four Blue Stars in the Window by Barbara Mohrman (340 pages, 9 copies)

 Fifty years ago, a young girl opened a cardboard box in her basement.
 Long forgotten, it contained her father’s World War II uniform, vintage photos, semaphore flags, and other WWII keepsakes.
 The box opened up a world of pain and joy to author Barbara Eymann Mohrman as she set out on a personal journey to trace her family history and inadvertently, unspoken Eymann family secrets.

 This is the story of hard-scrabble life in rural Oakdale, Nebraska (population 851) starting in the heyday of the 1920s.
 Chriss Eymann, a newly arrived Swiss immigrant, and his wife, Hattie Mae, raised ten children on the Dust Bowl-ravaged plains during the 1930s in the depths of the Great Depression.